apnex/metal/README.md

 ## `metal`
 A collection of terraform plans for labs on the `metal.equinix.com` bare-metal IaaS platform
-Clone repository and adjust parameters as required
+Clone repository and adjust input parameters as required

 ---